illmade-knight/ai-tdd/games/user/user_advanced_response.md

 	return score, nil
 }

-// RecordWin simulates recording a win by incrementing the score in the mock
-// store and recording the name of the player for spying purposes.
 // RecordWin (Updated) simulates recording a win.
 // If user doesn't exist, creates them with score 1.
 Otherwise increments. func (s *SpyPlayerStore) RecordWin(name string) {